influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/administration/upgrading.md

 Version 1.5 includes the first official Time Series Index (TSI) release.
 Although you can install without enabling TSI, you are encouraged to begin leveraging the advantages the TSI disk-based indexing offers.

-For upgrading steps, see [Upgrading to InfluxDB 1.5](/influxdb/v1.5/administration/upgrading/).

-## Upgrading InfluxDB Enterprise 1.3 clusters to 1.5.x (rolling upgrade)
+## Upgrading InfluxDB Enterprise 1.3.x-1.5.x clusters to 1.5.1 (rolling upgrade)

-### Step 0: Back up your cluster before upgrading to version 1.5.
+### Step 0: Back up your cluster before upgrading to version 1.5.1.

 Create a full backup of your InfluxDB Enterprise cluster before performing an upgrade.
 If you have incremental backups created as part of your standard operating procedures, make sure to trigger a final incremental backup before proceeding with the upgrade.

 > ***Note:*** For information on performing a final incremental backup or a full backup,
-> see the InfluxDB Enterprise 1.3 [Backup and restore](/enterprise_influxdb/v1.3/guides/backup-and-restore) documentation.
+> see the InfluxDB Enterprise [Backup and restore](/enterprise_influxdb/v1.5/guides/backup-and-restore) documentation.

 ## Upgrading meta nodes

 Follow these steps to upgrade all meta nodes in your InfluxDB Enterprise cluster.
 Ensure that the meta cluster is healthy before proceeding to the data nodes.

-### Step 1: Download the 1.5.x meta node package.
+### Step 1: Download the 1.5.1 meta node package.

 #### Meta node package download
 **Ubuntu & Debian (64-bit)**